How to live on a budget, a tight budget, and actually enjoy it?

 I am a great believer in goals.
 Short term goals, financial goals, life goals.

-Your goals are what you want to achieve now, next year or further down the line.
-Maybe you want to be debt free, to give up your job, to have an exotic holiday?
+Your financial goals are what you want to achieve now, next year or further down the line.
+Maybe you want to be debt free, to clear credit card debt, to give up your job, to have an exotic holiday?

 When you’ve got your goals mapped out, reducing your budget and making the small daily changes to live on less is easier.